Fraudulent License & ID Cancellation, Suspension and Revocation

 - The person obtains the services of another person to apply for a driver’s license, permit or ID card on his or her behalf or the person applies for the license, permit or ID card on someone else’s behalf;

 - The person provides another person any type of identification to allow that person to apply for a driver’s license, permit or ID card.

 The penalties for these offenses generally are as follows:

 In certain situations involving the issuance of a driver’s license, permit or ID card, to a person who has claimed a false identity or used a false social security number (such as an undocumented worker or a driver suspended or revoked under his or her true identity), the Secretary of State will enter a cancellation and require that person to appear before an investigator with the Secretary of State Police in order to establish his or her true identity before entering a suspension or revocation (these interviews often take place at the Secretary of State Police District One Headquarters in Villa Park, Illinois).
 That person may then have the ability to apply for a restricted driving permit (i.e. RDP/work permit) during the period of suspension through an administrative hearing before the Illinois Secretary of State.

-The lawyers at The Davis Law Group, P.C. provide high quality legal representation to those individuals suspended or revoked for fraudulent use of driver’s licenses, permits or identification cards (fake ID’s).
-If you or a loved one has received a Notice of Cancellation, Notice of Suspension or Notice of Revocation for a fraudulent offense in the making of an application, contact us to discuss your case.
+The driver's license lawyers at The Davis Law Group, P.C. provide high quality legal representation to those individuals suspended or revoked for fraudulent use of driver’s licenses, permits or identification cards (fake ID’s).
+If you or a loved one has received a Notice of Cancellation, Notice of Suspension or Notice of Revocation for a fraudulent offense in the making of an application, contact us today to discuss your case.